tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Close Reading Paper Outline.md

 # Evidence Ideas

 - Childbirth $\iff$ War — a feminist POV
+	- Something not commonly brought up
+	- A direct opposition to the "approved story"
+	- Feminist version of it
+		- focusing on things that are not commonly thought about
+		-
 - Father liking vs. disliking the general
 	- Nuance of truth
 	- Direct personal connection to a collective experience